 During the tens of thousands of shipments of radioactive waste, people along the route will be subject to “routine” levels of radiation.
 The doses are expected to be low, but there is no safe level of exposure to radiation.
-If a transportation accident resulted in releases from the containers, the levels of exposure could be very high.
+If a transportation accident caused releases from the containers, the levels of exposure could be very high.

 At the project site, the wastes will be repackaged, resulting in additional “routine” exposures.
 Also, fans will bring air from the underground repository to the surface, and this air is expected also to include low levels of radiation.

 To date, the NWMO has not provided communities under investigation with estimates of the level of exposure from these sources.
-In the longer term, if and when containers fail, it is expected that radioactive materials will eventually make their way to surface.
-The timeline for these releases is uncertain, but the NWMO has no plans for long-term monitoring and there are no known means of reversing the release of radioactive materials from a deep geological repository, if and when the release are detected.
+In the longer term, if and when containers fail, it is expected that radioactive materials will eventually make their way to the surface.
+The timeline for these releases is uncertain, but the NWMO has no plans for very long-term monitoring and there are no known means of reversing the release of radioactive materials from a deep geological repository, if and when the release is detected.

 Links to reliable sources for more information

 Biological Effects of Ionization Radiation Report VII (commonly referred to as “BEIR VII”).